-With the advent of the electronic health record (EHR), many practices and agencies/institutions use EHRs.
-The student will need to identify the processes for obtaining access, documentation, and preceptor review and signature.
+If the clinical site uses electronic health records (EHR), the student will identify the processes for obtaining access, documentation, and preceptor review and signature.
 Many different EHR programs are currently in use, and the experience of using one provides the opportunity to learn the benefits of the EHR and how best to document patient care and evaluate patient outcomes.